slack-samples/deno-daily-channel-topic/README.md

 ### `/triggers`

-[Triggers](https://api.slack.com/future/triggers) determine when Workflows are executed.
+[Triggers](https://api.slack.com/future/triggers) determine when workflows are executed.
 A trigger file describes a scenario in which a workflow should be run, such as a user pressing a button or when a specific event occurs.

-### `/datastores`

-[Datastores](https://api.slack.com/future/datastores) can securely store and retrieve data for your application.
-Required scopes to use datastores include `datastore:write` and `datastore:read`.

 ## Resources